-The project - which is estimated to cost \$60 million - is the biggest investment in the City's infrastructure.
+The project-which is estimated to cost \$60 million-is the biggest investment in the City's infrastructure.

 The Centre's funding includes a \$5.6 million grant from the State Government's Local Government Infrastructure Partnership Program.
-The Centre's design has been shaped by extensive community and stakeholder consultation and the Payneham Memorial Swimming Centre redevelopment will include:
+The Payneham Memorial Swimming Centre redevelopment will include the following new features: